redhat-developer/vscode-java/README.md

 * `java.completion.enabled` : Enable/disable code completion support.
 * `java.configuration.checkProjectSettingsExclusions`: Checks if the extension-generated project settings files (`.project`, `.classpath`, `.factorypath`, `.settings/`) should be excluded from the file explorer.
 Defaults to `true`.
 * `java.foldingRange.enabled`: Enable/disable smart folding range support.
 If disabled, it will use the default indentation-based folding range provided by VS Code.
-* `java.selectionRange.enabled`: Enable/disable Smart Selection support for Java.
-Disabling this option will not affect the VS Code built-in word-based and bracket-based smart selection.
 * `java.maven.downloadSources`: Enable/disable eager download of Maven source artifacts.
 * `java.codeGeneration.hashCodeEquals.useInstanceof`: Use 'instanceof' to compare types when generating the hashCode and equals methods.
 Defaults to `false`.
 * `java.codeGeneration.hashCodeEquals.useJava7Objects`: Use Objects.hash and Objects.equals when generating the hashCode and equals methods.
 This setting only applies to Java 7 and higher.
 Defaults to `false`.